sighmon/NI-ipad/README.md

 NI-ipad
 =======

-New Internationalist Magazine Australia for iPad
+New Internationalist Magazine Australia for iPad.

+# Coming soon